hokiebrian/spotify_plus/README.md

 #### TIP: Use scenes to preset the values of Valence, Energy, etc. and provide one-click create and play of predefined parameters.
 "I want some peaceful music now" - one click, music plays.
 #### TIP: Create input_number helpers to align with the service parameters.
 Use a script to sync the current values from a playing track.
 #### TIP: Use the optional parameter in the service 'Recommendation Tolerance' to tweak the breadth of the parameters.
 The default is +/- 20%.
 Making this much smaller than that will limit the number of tracks returned.
+#### TIP: Have a tap_action to call the service with the spotify_track_id (optionally with feature parameters) to get a quick queue or playlist of similar songs to the current one

 #### Sensor: `sensor.spotify_music_machine` - this sensor and the attributes capture the parameters used in the recommendations query and the results.